-Now, you can log into the replica server and run "p4 pull -lj" to check to see if replication is working.
+Now, you can log into the replica server itself and run p4 pull -lj to check to see if replication is working.
 If you see any numbers with a negative sign in front of them, replication is not working.
 The most likely cause of this is that the service user is not logged in.
 Rerun the steps above to login the service user and check again.
-If replication still is not working, check /p4/1/logs/log on the replica.
+If replication still is not working, check /p4/1/logs/log on the replica, and also look for authentication failures in the log for the master instance on syrmaster.